Archived Carolina Conversations

 This session, which took place on Mar.
 21, provided an inclusive and interactive dialogue about sexual harassment in the workplace.
 Participants explored types of conduct that could be considered harassment and how to navigate and address potential harassment.
 In addition, we discussed the power dynamics that often allow harassing behavior to escalate and/or persist, as well as steps that can be taken to foster an environment in which harassment is not tolerated.

 This session, which took place on Apr.
-17, addressed how we are directly affected, whether we are student, faculty member or staff member, by working at a Carolina, a public university.
+17, addressed how we are directly affected, whether we are students, faculty members or staff members, by working at a Carolina, a public university.
 Participants were asked to consider whether its meaning changes in the face of declining public financial support, where there are advantages to being a public university?
 Disadvantages?
 This Carolina Conversation explored what it means to be a public university through an engaging, participatory dialogue from a range of perspectives.

 - April 2018: “What does it mean to be a Public University?”